Frequently Asked Questions: Searching for Alcohol Treatment

 - An advertisement you saw on television or online.

 Even if you’ve been referred by a trusted source, it’s still important to check a provider’s credentials—education, experience, license, and certifications.
 Just like hiring any other business, you’ll want to do a little homework to be sure you’re working with a provider who has the right expertise for the job.
-Call and ask the 10 recommended questions for therapists or treatment programs, and use the answers to check for five signs of higher-quality treatment.
+Call and ask the 10 recommended questions for therapists or treatment programs, and use the answers to check for higher-quality treatment.

 I am searching for treatment for someone who is a US veteran.
 Can the NIAAA Alcohol Treatment Navigator® help me find addiction treatment offered by the VA?